 The submission of the master thesis can be done only by students who meet the criteria to apply for Final Exams.

 Students may not plagiarise with respect to their diploma theses or any essay.
 Plagiarism means any case in which the author of the diploma thesis intentionally, directly or indirectly, uses a published or unpublished work, part of a work or manifested idea of another person in order to create an impression that the work or idea is his/her own.

-- Compulsory options 1: at least 6 credits
+- Compulsory options 1 (specialization): at least 15 credits

-- Compulsory options 2: at least 22 credits
+- Compulsory options II (general) : at least 10 credits

-The Final Exams are composed of four subjects.
-Each subject contains approximately 20 different topics.
+The Final Exams are composed of three subjects.
+Each subject contains 15 to 20 different topics.
 Each student draws one topic from each subject at the beginning of the exam.
 Once the student has drawn the four questions, they are given a 15-minute period in which the are allowed to use only pen/paper to organize and prepare.
 After the preparation period, the oral exam begins with each of the four questions taking approximately 10 minutes.

 In a graduation ceremony, the student officially leaves Palacký University, taking the academic pledge and receiving a diploma which entitles him or her to use the academic degree.

 Graduation ceremonies take place in the faculty building at the end of June or at the beginning of July for those who have successfully finished their studies* in June and in November for those who finish their studies in August.
 Graduation ceremonies feature university insignia and university officials wearing academic gowns.

 In case that students leave the Czech Republic before the Graduation Ceremony, he/she can claim their diploma which entitles him/her to use an academic degree at the Study Department.
 The Study Department guarantees that this diploma can be ready for graduates within five weeks after his/her successfully completion of studies.
 However, it is important to note that the diploma cannot be sent to students via postal services.